Tikhvin: History

 Tikhvin blossomed economically during the 17th and 18th centuries.
 The products of Tikhvin's blacksmiths enjoyed special demand and were bought not only in Russian cities but also abroad.
 Tikhvin became one of the points for foreign trade in Russia and Tikhvin Fair was one of the largest in the country.
 The bloom in trade and crafts in the 17th century contributed to an increase of the settlement's population, which grew considerably.

 Stone buildings were permitted only on the territory of the monastery.
 In the 16th century, in addition to the cathedral, a stone refectory was built, and a church dedicated to the birth of the Mother of God was erected in 1581.
 In 1600, a five-roofed belfry was constructed.
 An especially intense period of stone construction took place in the second half of the 17th century, when all the wooden buildings in the monastery were replaced by ones of stone.
 As a result of these works, a highly artistic ensemble of historical and architectural monuments was created on the territory of the monastery, which is mostly preserved to this day, although in the 18th and 19th centuries some of the cloister buildings underwent reconstruction which altered their original appearance.

 Since their construction in 1560, Tikhvin owed its allegiance to the monastery and convent.
 In 1723, after a prolonged fight, the inhabitants of Tikhvin were freed from monastery control and obtained their own administration, a magistrate who answered to Novgorod Province office.
 The settlement was not totally separated from the monastery until 1764, after an edict concerning the transfer of the monastery's property to the state.
 In 1773, Tikhvin was granted town status.

 Tikhvin has considerable deposits of bauxite, a component involved in the manufacture of aluminum.
 These reserves were of "decisive significance" to the German war effort in World War II.
-12th Panzer Division launched an operation to capture Tikhvin on 19 October 1941.
-During World War II, Tikhvin was occupied by Nazi troops from 8 November 1941 to 9 December 1941.
+An operation to capture Tikhvin was launched by 12th Panzer Division on 19 October 1941.
+The city was occupied by Nazi troops from 8 November 1941 to 9 December 1941.
 Due to counterattacks on the part of Soviet forces, it had to be abandoned after one month, but many architectural monuments were destroyed during that time.
 The re-capture of Tikhvin is considered to have been extremely vital in the execution of the Road of Life during the Siege of Leningrad, thanks to its railway.
 It allowed the Soviets to provide much more foodstuffs in comparison to the makeshift land road previously used.